HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```

 ## Install os-agent
-To do that, we use dpkg.
+To install os-agnet, we use dpkg with the install parameter
-Using Tab, the filename completes itself after a few characters.
 ```
 dpkg -i os-agent_linux_aarch64.deb
 ```

 You can test if the installation was successful by running:
 ```
 sudo apt install -y libglib2.0-bin && gdbus introspect --system --dest io.hass.os --object-path /io/hass/os